 |Whole wheat flour||54||1||1||11||9.5||1.5|

-As you can see, all the keto flours have much less carb than all-purpose flour and whole wheat flour.
-Almost all of them have a lot more gut-friendly fibers too.
+All of the keto flours have much fewer carb amounts than regular wheat flour and whole wheat flour.

 When you use coconut flour, you will need less overall flour.
-For example, if you make pancakes, you use about a fourth of the total flour than you would if you used all-purpose flour.
+This means that your coconut flour baked goods will have less carbs.
+For example, if you make pancakes, you use about a fourth of the total flour than you would if you used all-purpose flour or almond flour.

 You also will want to cook almond flour at a lower temperature, about 25 degrees Fahrenheit cooler, than regular flour because it can easily burn.
 This is why I prefer coconut flour in a recipe like a pancake instead of almond flour.